Mikeygoldman1/ML-MBTI-Classification/README.md

-# Myers-Briggs Type Indicator (MBTI) Machine Learning Classification from Social Media
+# Myers-Briggs Type Indicator (MBTI) Machine Learning Classification From Social Media
 The Random Forest, Support Vector Machine, and a CNN and LSTM hyrbrid model's performances in predicting an indivduals MBTI personality type from their  textual social media posts are investigated.
 Metrics such as F1-score and Balanced accuracy are are evaluated.
 ## Running Instructions:
 1. Download the Kaggle (MBTI) Myers-Briggs Personality Type Dataset from: https://www.kaggle.com/datasets/datasnaek/mbti-type.